The Right To Bear Arms Shall Not be Infringed Upon

 This report is appears to point out several problems with the Navy Yard when it comes to 911 dispatchers, failing to get information out fast enough, releasing critical information to media, tweeting police communications, radio & communications issues, training concerns and other things, that may or may not have affect the response or the time needed to stop the suspect and shooting scenario.

 These reports will be used by all agencies to request more funding, more training money, more training time and to justify why cuts should not be made.
-Sometime these are helpful, sometime they are just normal Government whitewash to complete another agenda.
+Sometimes these are helpful, sometimes they are just normal Government whitewash to complete another agenda.
 For those not in Government, I figured it would be nice to read.
 Try and read it critically and for everything said, see if you can tell the difference in what is said and what the hidden meaning is or how this could be used later.
 This report seems long, repetitive and throws some zingers at the Navy, but that is just my opinion.
 Remember that in Government the system protects the system and thinks of ways to keep, get more or justify more money, more people and more power / control.
-You will never see in any of these type of reports things like we had everything we needed and some things can be cut and we could still do just as good as a job.
+You will never see in any of these types of reports things like we had everything we needed and some things can be cut and we could still do just as good as a job.
 Not going to happen in Government.

 Here is a picture of a well used holster that caused a Glock to accidentally discharge.
 It does not make or mean that Glocks are bad or dangerous or unsafe.
 It means that you should make sure your equipment is well maintained and in good working order. (you can right click on the picture and open in a New Tab for a bigger view)

 Here is a video where I play actual audio of a police chase where a motorcycle ran from me.
 I discuss the problems that cops face when trying to chase people, talking on the radio and other issues.
-You can view the video A Police Chase of Fleeing Suspect.
+You can view the video A Police Chase of Fleeing Suspects.

 Preppers commonly may need to make explosives for clearing rocks, stumps or digging, here is a list of a collection I found on the net, just passing it on, I am NOT saying it is accurate, safe or even works, so feel free to review and decide for yourself.